Celebrating Seniors - Marion Ross is 88, Part 2

 In 1976 Marion appeared as "Mrs. Ross" in a 2-part special episode of The Streets of San Francisco starring Karl Malden, Michael Douglas, and Richard Hatch.
 Her fellow guest-stars on The Streets of San Francisco were all familiar faces to baby boomer TV fans: Patty Duke, Susan Dey (The Partridge Family, L.A.
 Law), Norman Fell (Three's Company), Doris Roberts (Everybody Loves Raymond, Remington Steele), Barry Sullivan (Rich Man, Poor Man), Dick Van Patten (Eight is Enough), Anthony Geary (General Hospital), and Ron Glass (Barney Miller).
 Twenty-seven years later, a now septuagenarian senior Marion Ross would work with Patty Duke again in a 2003, 2-part episode of Touched By an Angel starring Roma Downey, Della Reese, Valerie Bertinelli, Patrick Duffy, David Ogden Stiers, and Randy Travis.

 Her on-screen Happy Days son and off-screen friend Ron Howard made his directing debut on the feature film comedy Grand Theft Auto (1977), and cast Marion Ross as a mother again.
-Ron Howard wrote, directed, and starred in Grand Theft Auto; keeping it in the family, he included in the cast his brother Clint Howard and his father Rance Howard.
+Ron Howard wrote, directed, and starred in Grand Theft Auto; keeping it in the family, he included his brother Clint Howard and his father Rance Howard in the cast.

 Three years later, Marion Ross and Rance Howard co-starred in Skyward (1980), a TV drama with Bette Davis, Howard Hesseman (WKRP in Cincinnati), Clu Gulager, and Lisa Whelchel (The Facts of Life).